freebsd/freebsd-src/docs/CMake.rst

   Uses .svg files instead of .png files for graphs in the Doxygen output.
   Defaults to OFF.

+**LLVM_INSTALL_DOXYGEN_HTML_DIR**:STRING
+  The path to install Doxygen-generated HTML documentation to.
+This path can either be absolute or relative to the CMAKE_INSTALL_PREFIX.
+Defaults to `share/doc/llvm/doxygen-html`.

 **LLVM_ENABLE_SPHINX**:BOOL
   If specified, CMake will search for the ``sphinx-build`` executable and will make the ``SPHINX_OUTPUT_HTML`` and ``SPHINX_OUTPUT_MAN`` CMake options available.